sacridini/Awesome-Geospatial/README.md

 * [Google Maps API](https://developers.google.com/maps/documentation/javascript/?hl=pt-br) - Google Maps API for JavaScript.
 * [Heatcanvas.js](https://github.com/sunng87/heatcanvas) - Yet another heatmap implementation for Javascript.
 * [Heatmap.js](https://www.patrick-wied.at/static/heatmapjs/) - A heatmap implementation for Javascript.
+* [hyperleaflet](https://hyperleaflet.dev/) - A library that allows you to use the popular Leaflet library with just HTML attributes.
 * [iTowns](http://www.itowns-project.org/) - A Three.js-based framework written in Javascript/WebGL for visualizing 3D geospatial data.
 It can connect to WMS/WMTS/TMS servers including elevation data and load many different data formats (3dTiles, gpx, KML and much much more).
 * [JSTS](https://github.com/bjornharrtell/jsts) - Port of the Java JTS library.
 * [jVectorMap](https://jvectormap.com/) - jVectorMap is a vector-based, cross-browser and cross-platform component for interactive geography-related data visualization on the web.
 It provides numerious features like smooth zooming and panning, fully-customizable styling, markers, labels and tooltips.